qsalt/daytracer/Readme.md

 ## ToDo:
 * Provide a means to edit logged issues beyond vim.
 * Provide alternate output for searches.
-* Link into jira's API for work log entries.

 ### Usage Example
 ```